 An interim leader is not a consultant.
+And most certainly not a temp.
 A consultant may deliver professional or expert advice or tangibles, but has no managerial authority to implement changes.

 Unlike a consultant – broad strategic, operational and managerial experience enables an interim leader to go directly into a leadership role.
 Strategic, operational, general or a department role.